-The Catacombs in Paris, France is a labyrinth of caves underneath the heart of the city and the resting place for the bones of six million Parisians.
+The Catacombs is a labyrinth of caves underneath the heart of the city and the resting place for the bones of six million Parisians.
 Starting in the late eighteenth century, remains were transferred to the ossuary as overcrowded graveyards were closing due to the risk to the public.
-Though the underground maze is extensive, the portion that is open to the public is a two kilometer Catacombs tour filled with skulls, bones & stones.
-Traveling through these caves was creepily cool.
+Though the underground maze is extensive, the portion that is open to the public is an eerie two-kilometer-long walk filled with skulls, bones, and stones (www.catacombes.paris.fr)

-31. Visit a Maasai Tribe in Tanzania, Africa
+73. ✦ Visit a Maasai Tribe in Tanzania

 On the way back to the city of Arusha, after a long day on safari at Ngorongoro Crater in Tanzania, our Shadows of Africa driver took us down a dusty, bumpy road to get to a Maasai village.
 We were greeted by the chief’s son and he welcomed us into the inner circle of their living quarters, which consisted of about eight small huts.
 There was one for each wife and their children, plus one for the husband who alternated which woman stays with him each evening.
 Not only was their polygamist lifestyle interesting, but so was their farming capabilities, minimalist living and culture.